 Generally, a temperature indicator shall be installed at the bottom crown

-Generally, two pressure gauges should be provided at the sphere top and bottom.
+Generally, two pressure gauges should be provided at the sphere’s top and bottom.
 One pressure instrument should be provided and indicated in the control room.
-Two pressure relief valves, each have a 100% capacity shall be provided.
-This configuration allows the PRV maintenance without a sphere shutdown.
+Two pressure relief valves, each having a 100% capacity shall be provided.
+This configuration allows PRV maintenance without a sphere shutdown.

 Tank Heaters or Coolers: A tank heater or cooler shall not be installed in the tank.
 However, an external heater may be required in the coldest areas, i.e. North East of China or Siberia, to avoid a vacuum in the tank.